 Like other strong astringents there are also usages for some digestive, upper respiratory and menses issues.
 If you sweat or have a sauna, you can add witch hazel to your hot rocks for clearing out phlegm.

 Forked branches are used for the folk practice of divining water, granting us the “witch” part of witch hazel.
 Some sources talk like this is a dead practice, but there are still diviners out there.

 The extract is commonly used for aftershave, lotions, mouthwashes, soaps and other cosmetics.

-Witch hazel provides a golden show of autumn leaves and fall flowers.
+Witch hazel provides a golden show of autumn leaves and fall flowers, a winter bloom so to speak.
 The flowers hang on for a while after the yellowed leaves have dropped.
 True gold, and better yet, it’s native!